odinuv/web/en/apv/walkthrough/backend-select/index.md

 * TOC
 {:toc}

 In the [previous chapter](/en/apv/walkthrough/backend/), you have learned how to use SQL queries from within PHP scripts.
-You also learned how to use parameters in SQL queries using [prepared statements](/en/apv/walkthrough/backend/#selecting-data-with-parameters).
-In this chapter, we will connect it with HTML forms to build a fully interactive page which communicates with database.
+You have also learned how to use parameters in SQL queries using [prepared statements](/en/apv/walkthrough/backend/#selecting-data-with-parameters).
+In this chapter, we will connect it with HTML forms to build a fully interactive page which communicates with a database.

 ## Getting Started
 In this chapter, we need to get back to [HTML forms](/en/apv/walkthrough/html-forms/) and processing them in PHP.